-As an open platform, we’re committed to free speech.
-You’ll see an extremely wide range of petitions here, as they’ve all been created by people in the community.
-Anyone can use Change.org no matter who they are, where they live, and what they believe, as long as they follow some very simple rules to keep our platform as safe and as open as possible for our users.
-These rules apply to all content you post, including comments, profile photographs and usernames.
+As an open platform, we’re committed to freedom of expression.
+You’ll see a range of perspectives here, as all of the petitions on Change.org have been created by people in the community.
+Anyone can use Change.org no matter who they are, where they live, and what they believe, as long as they follow simple guidelines to keep our platform safe and open.

-To help us do that we’ve put together these Community Guidelines which, along with our Terms of Service, lay out the rules for using Change.org.
+These Community Guidelines, along with our Terms of Service, lay out the rules for using Change.org.

 First, here are few things we love to see you do on Change.org:

-Now, here are the things we don’t like to see on Change.org, which may force us to remove content or restrict user accounts.
-Just so you know, “content” refers to the text and images in petitions, usernames, comments, and anything else you contribute to the platform.
+Here are the things we don’t like to see on Change.org, which may force us to remove or restrict content and accounts in line with our policies.

 - No hate speech — On Change.org we consider hate speech to be any content that directly or indirectly attacks an entire class of people because of a characteristic they share.
+We include in this definition coded language that is used with the intent or impact of harming a class of people.
 Don’t post content which attacks anyone based on their: